Falculista/Falculista/README.md

- ## Hello!
-My name is Raphael Martins 👽
- ## I'm a Beginner Developer 👾
+## Hi!
+I'm a beginner Developer and physics enthusiast 👾

 ### 📱 Contact